vatsalchheda/FreeFuzz/README.md

 ## Notes

 1. Some APIs will be skipped since they may crash the program.
-You can set what you want to skip in the file `src/config/skip_torch.txt` or `src/config/skip_tf`.
+You can set what you want to skip in the file `src/config/skip_torch.txt` or `src/config/skip_tf` or `src/config/skip_paddle`.
 2. For the details of three mutation strategies, please refer to our paper.